During consultations with patients from Korea and abroad, one of the most consistent concerns I hear is about pore size and skin texture.

 This is the treatment I reach for most often when pore improvement is the primary goal.

-But the RF energy doesn’t simply travel downward — it spreads outward from the needle tips, like the ripple when a stone is dropped into still water.
-That radial distribution is what makes needle RF particularly effective for pore contraction.
+Here’s how I explain the mechanism: The needles creates controlled micro-injuries + delivers RF energy that spreads outward from the needle tips, like the ripple when a stone is dropped into still water.

 Recovery: approximately 3–7 days.
 Device names vary by clinic — the mechanism is what matters.